govau/design-system-components/FAQ.md

 ### Why are the classes on the headings backwards? (`.uikit-display-6` for the biggest)?
-The reverse number system was implemented because when headings can get bigger but can't really get smaller.
+The reverse number system was implemented because when headings can get bigger but can’t really get smaller.
 To be able to scale the system up further you need to have room: (`uikit-display-6`, `uikit-display-7`, `uikit-display-8`).
 That being said we have identified this as very confusing.
 We’re going to be changing to a more sensible `xxs`, `xs`, `sm`, `md`, `lg`, `xl`, `xxl` system.